-While not inherently harmful, excess nutrients introduced to aquatic habitats through human activity (i.e., nitrogen and phosphorus) can trigger eutrophication, the accelerated accumulation of organic matter from overgrowth of aquatic plants and algae.
+Excess nutrients introduced to aquatic habitats through human activity (i.e., nitrogen and phosphorus) - combined with other changes such as modifications to hydrology, temperature and light - can trigger eutrophication, which is accelerated accumulation of organic matter from overgrowth of aquatic plants and algae.
 These aquatic blooms can be unsightly and, in some cases, produce toxins and noxious odors.
-They also can lead to low dissolved-oxygen levels, which trigger declines in fishery harvests and in diversity of aquatic life.
+They also can lead to low dissolved-oxygen levels that can trigger declines in fishery harvests and in diversity of aquatic life.
 However, determining the nutrient load a water body can sustainably assimilate is challenging because, unlike with contaminants, some level of nutrient input is necessary to sustain life.
-Consequently, environmental managers must work to control the deleterious impacts of excessive nutrients.
-SCCWRP has been at the forefront of eutrophication research efforts in both freshwater and coastal-ocean systems, working to build a rigorous body of science capable of diagnosing eutrophication, identifying appropriate nutrient targets for California's water bodies, and tracking where nutrients are coming from and what is happening to them.
-In inland waters, SCCWRP is serving as the technical lead on a multi-year effort by the State Water Board to develop a nutrient objectives policy to protect all of California's wadeable streams, lakes and estuaries.
-In coastal waters, SCCWRP is studying if and how anthropogenic nutrient inputs to the Southern California Bight are contributing to eutrophication, particularly with respect to increasing algal blooms and declines in dissolved oxygen.
+Consequently, environmental managers must work to control the deleterious impacts of excessive nutrients and other waterbody conditions that can exacerbate eutrophication.
+SCCWRP has been at the forefront of eutrophication research efforts in both freshwater and coastal-ocean systems, working to build a foundational body of science for diagnosing eutrophication, identifying appropriate nutrient targets for California's water bodies, and tracking where nutrients are coming from and what is happening to them.
+In inland waters, SCCWRP is serving as the technical lead on a multi-year effort by the State Water Board to develop a combined biostimulatory (nutrients) and biointegrity policy to protect all of California's wadeable streams, lakes and estuaries.
+In coastal waters, SCCWRP is studying if and how anthropogenic nutrient inputs to the California Current ecosystem are contributing to eutrophication, particularly with respect to increasing algal blooms and declines in dissolved oxygen and pH.

 While the symptoms of eutrophication vary by water body type, the conceptual approach to developing tools to diagnose eutrophication and identify nutrient targets is similar for all water bodies.
 The first step is to build consensus around a conceptual model that identifies symptoms of eutrophication (e.g., altered dissolved oxygen concentrations, increased algal abundance) and their link to both nutrient loads and other contributing water body factors.
 The second step is to design a framework for assessing the condition of a water body, one that focuses on eutrophication symptoms instead of nutrients themselves.
 An important element of this framework is to identify thresholds for each symptom that equate to protection of human and ecosystem values and avoidance of adverse impacts.
-The third step is to build statistical and mechanistic models that link eutrophication symptoms to nutrients and other factors to examine environmental-management scenarios that might prevent an ecosystem impact.
+The third step is to build statistical and mechanistic models that link eutrophication symptoms to nutrients and other factors, such as habitat and hydromodification, to examine environmental-management scenarios that might prevent an ecosystem impact.
 An important element of mechanistic model development is conducting process studies that document the fate of nutrients as they are cycled through an aquatic habitat.
 The final step is to assist in transferring this technology to environmental managers.

 This year, SCCWRP will continue its work to incrementally build the knowledge base and the technical foundation that will allow nutrient inputs to be more effectively monitored and managed in California, both in fresh and marine waters.
-SCCWRP's focus for 2016-17 will be on:
+SCCWRP's focus for 2017-18 will be on: